assetgraph/assetgraph/README.rst

 AssetGraph is an extensible, `node.js <http://nodejs.org/>`_-based
 framework for manipulating and optimizing web pages and web applications.
 It's the core of the third generation of the production builder tool we are using at One.com for some of our web apps.
-It's in a working state, but as indicated by the pre-1.0.0 version number, still likely to undergo changes.

 Check out `the slides from a presentation of AssetGraph
 <http://gofish.dk/assetgraph.pdf>`_ held at `the Öresund JavaScript Meetup